Skip to content

 Optional theme name to apply

-TYPE: Optional[str] DEFAULT: None
+TYPE: str | None DEFAULT: None

 RETURNS DESCRIPTION

-Source code in dataface/render/layouts.py
+Source code in dataface/core/render/layouts.py

-def render_cols_layout_svg(
+def render_cols_layout(

-items: List[LayoutItem],
+items: list[LayoutItem],

 executor: Executor,